erikrose/blessings/README.rst

 state-restoration thing, use these capabilities:

 ``enter_fullscreen``
     Switch to the terminal mode where full-screen output is sanctioned.
-Call this before you do any output.
+Print this before you do any output.
 ``exit_fullscreen``
     Switch back to normal mode, restoring the exact state from before